-At the same time, he had the right to play for Salzburg's cooperation partner FC Liefering in the Austrian second division, where he immediately earned a regular place.
-In the 2019/20 season, Adeyemi also played in nine out of ten matches for FC Salzburg's U19s in the UEFA Youth League.
-On 20 February 2020, he made his senior debut as a substitute in a Europa League match away to Eintracht Frankfurt (a 4-1 loss).
-In 2021/22, he made his breakthrough, scoring five goals in his first three league matches, as well as in the all-important Champions League play-off first leg against Brøndby.
-With 19 goals in 29 games, he was crowned top scorer in the Austrian Bundesliga at the end of the season.
-In the UEFA Champions League, he netted three times in the group stage, helping Salzburg reach the last 16 in the competition for the first time.
-"I use my speed a lot," is how he describes his style of play.
-Living on the edge of the offside line, he always looks to benefit from his sprinting ability in the final third.
+At the same time, he was also eligible to play for Salzburg's cooperation partner FC Liefering in the Austrian second division, and he immediately earned himself a regular place in the starting line-up.
+In the 2019/20 season, Adeyemi also played in nine out of ten UEFA Youth League U19 games for Salzburg.
+On 20 February 2020, he made his first team debut as a substitute in the Europa League away game against Eintracht Frankfurt (a 4-1 defeat).
+His big breakthrough came in 2021/22, when the young attacker scored five times in his first three top-flight games, as well as in the important Champions League play-off first leg against Brøndby IF.
+With 19 goals in 29 games, he was the top scorer in the Austrian Bundesliga.
+In the UEFA Champions League, he scored three times in the group stage, helping Salzburg to reach the round of 16 in the competition for the first time.
+He bid goodbye to Austria with 33 goals in 91 matches in the top division and 15 goals in 35 games in the second tier.